-- Day-only orders are good for the current trading session only.
+- Day orders are good for the standard trading session only.
 This does not include any extended-hours sessions that occur before 9:30 a.m. or after 4:00 p.m.
 Eastern Time (ET).
 Extended-hours orders must be specified as such.

-- Good-until-cancelled (GTC) orders are good for 60 calendar days at Schwab.
-Like day-only orders, GTC orders apply only to the regular 9:30 a.m. to 4:00 p.m.
+- Good-until-cancelled (GTC) orders are good for up to 180 calendar days at Schwab.
+Like day orders, GTC orders apply only to the standard 9:30 a.m. to 4:00 p.m.
 ET trading session.

 - Immediate-or-cancel (IOC) orders require that any part of an order that can be filled immediately is filled, and any remaining shares are cancelled.

 These guidelines modify the execution conditions of an order based on volume, time and price constraints.
 They include:

 - Minimum-quantity orders specify that you require a minimum number of shares to be executed in order to complete a transaction.
 If the minimum is not available, minimum quantity orders specify that none of the order should be executed.
 For example, if you enter an order to buy 5,000 shares with a minimum quantity of 1,000 shares, you are requesting that none of the order be executed unless at least 1,000 shares can be bought.